PritamSShetty/Data-Science-Salary-Analysis-SQL/README.md

 # Data_Science_Salary_Analysis_SQL

-In this Project, I downloaded the dataset from Kaggle titled Data Science Job salaries, amd worked to answer following questions
+In this Project, I downloaded the dataset from Kaggle titled Data Science Job salaries, and worked to answer following questions

 1.How many job title was included in the dataset?